dragosnistor/exercise-price/README.md

 Hint :
 - You can use a Simple Thread which sleeps every second until is finished (TimeUnit.sleep(1)).
 - Don't forget to end all your Threads (Step 5).
-- Use the Delta class to generate newRandomDelta to change the current price of each Provider.
+- Use PriceUtil class to generate newRandomDelta to change the current price of each Provider.

 # Exercise 2